sasmit206/cryptonite_web_dev/HTML basics/Introduction/Readme.md

+# HTML
+- Hyper Text Markup Language
+- enables to establish a structure for a given webpages
+# CSS
+- Cascading Style Sheets
-HTML - Hyper Text Markup Langua; enables to establish a structure for a given webpages CSS  - Cascading Style Sheets; allows us to be able to style created webpages
+- allows us to be able to style created webpages